fosskers/aura/DESIGN.md

   - These plugins could packaged as `aura-plugin-foo` and installed to said central location.
   - **PROS**
-    - Plugins can be written in any language.
+    - Plugins can be written in any language, opening the doors for lots of community contribution.
     - JSON is universal.
   - **CONS**
     - Potential for lots of dependencies if plugins are written in a multitude of languages (especially non-compiled ones).
     - Handling errors/failures might be difficult, since the processes are separate and not handled through the Aura Monad.

+### Aesthetic Requirements
+#### Version Information when Upgrading
+- Need a nice chart.

 ### Haskell Requirements
 #### Strings